"SNe Ia twins" in the Hubble flow, and the determination of H0: Results and discussion

 We obtain the individual values of H$_{0}$ for each measured SN Ia.

 To calculate the value of H$_{0}$ we use the expression valid for a flat cosmology, $\Omega_{k}$ $=$ 0:

-where H$_{0}$ is the Hubble constant, D is the distance to the SN Ia, c is the speed of light, z is the cosmological redshift, z$_{He}$ the heliocentric redshift.
+where H$_{0}$ is the Hubble constant, D is the distance to the SN Ia, c is the speed of light, z is the cosmological redshift, z$_{hel}$ the heliocentric redshift.
 The first and second order terms multiplied by z in the parenthesis involve the deceleration parameter, q$_{0}$, and the cosmic jerk, j$_{0}$. q$_{0}$ $=$ $\Omega_{m}/2-\Omega_{de}$ which taking $\Omega_{m}$ $=$ 0.3 give q$_{0}$ $=$ --0.55 ($\Omega_{de}$ $=$ 1 - $\Omega_{m}$ for a flat cosmology).
 The cosmic jerk can be taken to be j$_{0}$ $=$ 1 for the range of redshifts that we are using.

-Our agreement (Table 15) with the distances using Cepheids in B by the CCHP is consistent with the findings of Uddin et al. (2024).
+Our agreement (Table 5) with the distances using Cepheids in B by the CCHP is consistent with the findings of Uddin et al. (2024).
 Those authors obtained H$_{0}$ $=$ 72.37$\pm$ 0.71 km s$^{-1}$ Mpc$^{-1}$.
 Concerning TRGB in B, Uddin et al. (2024) gave $H_{0}$ $=$ 70.25 $\pm$ 0.71 km s$^{-1}$ Mpc$^{-1}$.
-And for {\it SFB}, Uddin et al. (2024) obtained $H_{0}$ $=$ 72.45 $\pm$ 0.94.
+And for {\it SBF}, (Surface Brightness Fluctuations) Uddin et al. (2024) obtained $H_{0}$ $=$ 72.45 $\pm$ 0.94.